fajargicung3/pg-crud/README.md

-# pg-crud
+# Postgresql Crud
-simple crud with postgresql and php
+simple crud prosedural with postgresql and php